 Breadboarding is the process of constructing the design and then using this prototype to perform tests.
-This is only feasible for small circuits.
+This is only feasible for small designs.
 With greater integration and density of components this method becomes prohibitively expensive.
-The first move away from using real hardware to test a design is to simulate the circuit.
-Greater complexity encourages the use of structured circuit descriptions, leading to hardware description languages such as ELLA1 [6] and VHDL [13].
+The first move away from using real hardware is to simulate the circuit.
+Greater complexity encourages the use of structured circuit descriptions, leading to hardware description languages such as $ELLA^1$ [Com90] and VHDL [Ins88].
 It is possible to design simulators for such languages which model the behaviour of a circuit described in the language.
+There is a wide spectrum of such languages, from the very low level (e.g. SPICE [Met88] which uses differential equations), to high level languages such as ELLA and VHDL, which contain conventional programming language constructs.

 One of the problems with both breadboarding and value simulation is that for any substantial circuit the number of possible inputs (or test vectors) becomes very large.
 Circuits with internal state are even harder to verify in this manner.
 By introducing extra values in the value domain, such as don't know and don't care, the number of test vectors may be reduced substantially.
 If a particular input is irrelevant for a particular test, its value can be set to don't care, instead of having to simulate the test twice, with the value set to true and false respectively.
+A number of methods to extend the basic set of values, such true and false, is described in [Hay86].

-The MOSSYM simulator [5] is not limited to fixed values as input, but also allows symbolic variables and boolean formulae.
+The MOSSYM simulator [BS90] is not limited to fixed values as input, but also allows symbolic variables and boolean formulae.
 That is, we may set an input to the symbolic variable x, say.
 Wherever x appears we cannot assume anything about its value, so that the result of the operation may be a formula.
 Note that x is not an extra value in the value domain, but ranges over all these values.
 Of course, this puts an extra burden on the simulator which now needs to be able to handle arbitrary formulae instead of simple values.
 It may also require algebraic capabilities to simplify intermediate formulae.
-In theory, we need to do only one simulation; the one with all the input values set to variables.
+In theory, we need to do only one simulation, namely the one with all the input values set to variables.
 The result would be an expression which would describe the circuit's behaviour.
 However, this expression may be as complex as the circuit description.